cafeduke/cafeduke.github.io/_posts/deeplearning/rnn/2018-10-16-word-representation.md

 - A single binary classifier for a word say 'king', takes input features (encoding of a word $$e_{i}$$), has weights $$w_{king}$$ and shall predict a binary $$y\_cap$$ . `1` if the encodings match with the 'king'. `0` if input encodings do not match with the 'king'.
 - Lets say we input encodings of 'orange' $$e_{orange}$$ to 'king' and 'juice' classifiers
   - We go to the 'king' classifier and say, *"I have a word, that is high on fruit and low on royalty.
 Will you be the target?"*.
 The 'king' classifier says *"Not a chance, No"*.
   - We go to the 'juice' classifier and say, *"I have a word, that is high on fruit and low on royalty.
 Will you be the target?"*.
-The 'apple' classifier says *"I am already impressed, Yes"*.
+The 'juice' classifier says *"I am already impressed, Yes"*.

 >  In essence, for each set of (K+1) examples, the same context encoding is given to (K+1) classifiers.
 Only one is expected to say 'yes' and others are expected to say 'no'.
 Since we have a labeled set, the weights of the classifiers are accordingly adjusted , thus training these (K+1) classifiers per set.